the-events-calendar/event-tickets/readme.txt

 * Enhancement - Add template tag to properly check if The Events Calendar is active.
 [ETP-820]
 * Enhancement - Add `attendance` information to the `events` REST API endpoint.
 [ET-1580]
 * Enhancement - Add `check_in` argument support for `attendees` REST API endpoint.
 [ET-1588]
+* Language - 0 new strings added, 18 updated, 0 fuzzied, and 0 obsoleted

 = [5.5.1] 2022-09-22 =